Cloufield/GWASTutorial/10_PRS/README.md

 It has been shown recently that the PRS models generated from multiple traits using a meta-scoring method potentially outperforms PRS models generated from a single trait.
 Inouye et al. first used this approach for generating a PRS model for CAD from multiple PRS models.

-!!! note "Potential advantages of meta-score for PRS genetration"
+!!! note "Potential advantages of meta-score for PRS generation"

     - increased marker coverage
     - reduced genotyping or imputation uncertainty